Lost (Maroon 5 song): Critical reception

-Rolling Stone listed it among the worst songs of 2021, saying that it's "repetitive and dull" and "beyond forgettable".
+The song received negative reviews, Rolling Stone listed it among the worst songs of 2021, saying that it's "repetitive and dull" and "beyond forgettable".
 In a negative review of Jordi, Kate Solomon of i described both "Lost" and another track from the album, "Echo", featuring American singer-songwriter Blackbear, as possibly "the same song", explaining that "it is perfectly crafted to please crowds, to slip into your consciousness without you really realising - and if you find yourself buying a new car after listening, then its work here is probably done.
 Writing for NME, El Hunt reported that Maroon 5 tried to emulate the "eeriness" of American singer and songwriter Billie Eilish.

 Live performances

 On June 10, 2021, the day before Maroon 5 released "Lost" and Jordi, they performed the song, as well as another single from the album, "Beautiful Mistakes", a collaboration with American rapper Megan Thee Stallion, on The Late Show with Stephen Colbert.
 Although, while recording the album, the full band was not together in the same area, they came together for the performance.